 Entertainment Bill Cosby sitcom canceled by NBC; Netflix show postponed following sexual assault allegations Bill Cosby on April 26, 2014.
 Photo Credit: Michael Loccisano/Getty Images By REUTERS Updated November 19, 2014 10:25 AM Print Share fbShare Tweet Email NBC canceled an upcoming project with veteran comedian Bill Cosby, the network said on Wednesday, after accusations that he sexually assaulted women resurfaced in recent weeks.
 "We can confirm that the Cosby project is no longer in development," the network said in a statement, while declining to comment further.
 Also on Tuesday, online movie streaming giant Netflix said it was postponing the launch of Cosby's stand-up comedy special "Bill Cosby 77."
 "At this time we are postponing the launch of the new stand up comedy special 'Bill Cosby 77'," a Netflix spokeswoman said in a statement.
 Allegations that Cosby, 77, drugged and sexually assaulted several young women decades ago gained renewed attention after comedian Hannibal Buress called him a rapist during a stand-up comedy routine last month.
 The move from Netflix comes just days after the airing of a National Public Radio interview in which Cosby, who is married, declined to answer questions about the sexual assault accusations.
 He has never been charged with the alleged crimes.
 Among his accusers is former aspiring actress Barbara Bowman, who wrote in a Washington Post op-ed this month that Cosby had assaulted her on multiple occasions in 1985, when she was 17, including one occasion when he drugged her at his New York City brownstone.
 Bowman said she never went to the police because she feared she would not be believed.
 She said she had prepared to testify in a lawsuit filed by another woman, Andrea Constand, who claimed Cosby drugged and sexually assaulted her.
 That suit was settled in 2006 for an undisclosed amount of money, and Bowman never testified.
 Cosby is best known for playing Cliff Huxtable, the father of an affluent black family on the TV sitcom "The Cosby Show" that was a top-ranked program from 1984 to 1992, making Cosby a wealthy man.
-By REUTERS Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REUTERS Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.